MaineGeneral Residential Services for Women

 • residential drug abuse treatment

-• inpatient treatment for dual diagnosis
+• inpatient treatment for drug addiction and mental health diagnosis

 Service Settings:

-• residential drug rehab
+• long-term drug rehab

-• long-term residential drug rehab
+• residential long term drug rehab

 Hospitals: